JamesLee-Jones/ChronoLog/README.md

 1. Clone the ChronoLog repository to your own machine by running the following command in the terminal:
    `git clone https://github.com/JamesLee-Jones/ChronoLog.git`
-2. Navigate to the outermost folder, nlp-timeline-gen
+2. Navigate to the outermost folder, ChronoLog
-   `cd nlp-timeline-gen`
+   `cd ChronoLog`
 3. Save the text you want to process and visualise as a `.txt` file.
 You can save the text in the `/texts/` folder.
    For this guide, we will assume we want to process and analyse the text 'The Great Gatsby', saved at `/texts/the_great_gatsby.txt`.
-4. There is a script in `nlp-timeline-gen` called `chronology.py`.
+4. There is a script in `ChronoLog` called `chronology.py`.
    Run `python ./chronolog.py --help` to see detailed information about the script's usage.
    To briefly summarise, the script takes 1 compulsory argument, `filename` (the path to the text you want to analyse) and